stasov/process-commoncrawl-with-emr-and-datapipeline/README.md

 Download and edit the following files:
 emr.py - replace \<your-region\> and \<your-dynamo-table-name\> with the appropriate values
 boto-cfg.sh - no need to edit
-data-pipe-line.temp - no need to edit
+data-pipe-line.template - no need to edit
 Upload the files to your S3 bucket.

 ##Step 3: Create and activate the Data pipeline